ondrolexa/apsg-book/sg2book/chapters/02-stress/01-stress_vector.md

 Since stresses are defined in relation to the plane that passes through the point under consideration, and the number of such planes is infinite, there appear an infinite set of stresses at a point.

-Fortunately, it can be proven that the stresses on any plane can be computed from the stresses on three orthogonal planes passing through the point... and **tensors** will help us.
+Fortunately, it can be proven that the stresses on any plane can be computed from the stresses on three orthogonal planes passing through the point.
+This will bring us to the definition of the **stress tensor**...